 Mask of spies of an Eastern land, made primarily with black cloth.
 Boosts mobility at the expense of defense efficacy.

 It is said that the previous king Oceiros became the Bewitched King fascinated with dragons and that many assassins were dispatched.
 However, not a one made a safe return.

 However, Oceiros is unable to confirm his child’s condition.
-Even though the king is clearly holding the boy in his hands, Ocelotte himself is invisible.
+Even though the king looks to be holding something in his hands, Ocelotte himself is invisible.
 This is why the description for the Moonlight Greatsword claims that the king couldn’t “see” the moonlight he had been chasing after.
 Even after all his efforts to create a half-dragon bearing the power of moonlight, Oceiros has never actually seen the fruits of his labor.
-And even whilst protecting him during his boss battle, the white dragon asks Ocelotte’s whereabouts, goading the baby to reveal himself for the implicit purpose of showing off his amazing dragon power.
-The Japanese dialogue makes it clear that the Consumed King is slowly losing patience with the boy, which peaks once our attacks force the white dragon to drop his staff.
-Furious at a baby ignoring him, the mad king smashes the child he coveted so dearly into the ground and continues the battle like a wild animal in a blind rage, fighting on all fours without his staff.
+And even whilst protecting him during his boss battle, the white dragon asks about Ocelotte’s whereabouts, goading the baby to reveal himself for the implicit purpose of showing off his amazing dragon power.
+The Japanese dialogue makes clear that the Consumed King is slowly losing patience with the boy, which peaks once our attacks force the white dragon to drop his staff.
+Furious at a baby ignoring him, the mad king smashes the child he had coveted so dearly just the moment before into the ground and continues the battle like a wild animal in a blind rage, fighting on all fours.